 The Gentiles’ involvement with Tom Brennan should have raised numerous questions.
 Why, for example, weren’t they pressed about the obvious lies they told regarding Tom Brennan and the night of February 16/17?
 Denise at first lied about being Tom Brennan’s auditor; she lied about her relationship with Brennan, and she lied about her presence at the Brennan apartment.
 Jerry, too, at first lied about his wife’s presence that evening.
 Particularly troubling as well as the fact that my son’s laptop computer ended up in the hands of Jerry Gentile.
 Why wasn’t Kyle’s computer taken into custody by the police?

 My son Kyle deserved to have a fair and unbiased investigation.
 He deserved to have his day in court.
 Thanks to the defendants’ multitudinous lies—and thanks to the police report’s lies of omission—he got neither.
 “The Clearwater Police Department; Who are they protecting?
 Who are they serving?”

 “The Kyle Brennan investigation was merely a box to be checked on the way to a foregone conclusion in which only the victim is responsible.”

 Excerpts from the Deposition of Officer Jonathan Yuen

 Excerpts from the Deposition of S. Brennan

 Officer Jonathan Yuen’s Clearwater Police Report Narrative

-A sample of the careful narrative and abundance of detail within a Clearwater Police Report.
-When reading the report the negligence of the Clearwater police on the scene the evening Kyle died becomes glaringly obvious.
+Below is a sample of the careful narrative and abundance of detail within a Clearwater Police Report.
+When reading the report, the negligence of the Clearwater police on the scene the evening Kyle died becomes glaringly obvious.

 This is the html version of the file http://www.artharris.com/blog/wp-content/uploads/2008/06/nick-bollea-clearwater-police-report1.pdf.